a traveling exhibition.

 I first visited Chongqing when I took a boat up the Yellow River from Wuhan to Chongqing.
 Unforgettable how I found a place at the bow of the ship in the morning hours and painted the landscape.
 Light, airy work with gouache.
 Behind me, one deck down, a Chinese music group played beautiful music…

 As I stretched my legs and stood at the railing, I saw a dead body floating past the ship.
 Two Chinese stood behind me and one said: “Probably the only way for us Chinese to go abroad”.
+Another form to say goodbye.

-When I came to Chongqing for the second time, Xue, who had just been released from prison again, came to my hotel and wanted to show me the real Chongqing the next day.
+When I came to Chongqing for the second time, Xue, who had just been released from prison, came to my hotel and wanted to show me the real Chongqing the next day.
 So we walked along the streets and soon it became clear what this special sightseeing should be: Again and again he stopped to proudly explain to the people: “This is my friend from Austria”.
 But that shouldn’t have left much of an impression.
 Xue was also relatively ragged for that time and with shaggy hair, and my appearance also took some getting used to long hair, a long beard, and a Mao suit….

 A couple of years later I visited Chongqing again (honeymoon).
 I was very fond of Peking opera at the time and had only just started to discover local operas.
-So a visit to the opera in Chonqing was on the agenda.
+So a visit to the opera in Chongqing was on the agenda.
 We hadn’t had dinner yet and saw a street food stand selling some kind of fondue.
 Well, it was an incredibly large pot, filled with water, and covered with a layer of oil and hot spices.
 You chose meat, vegetables… and the good man briefly boiled it in the broth and when he took it out, the food was of course coated with the spicy oil.
 Whatever you can imagine as hot doesn’t come close.
-Of course, we didn’t finish eating and on the way to the opera the “hot “really set in.
+Of course, we didn’t finish eating, and on the way to the opera the “hot “set in.
 At that time you could hardly buy drinks anywhere, our mouths burned like fire.
 Then we met a peasant who was carrying a bundle of cane sticks on his back.
 He sold us one, peeled it for us and we, dying of thirst, began to suck the sweet juice from the sticks.

 This is only an example of a more modern kind of Chongqing opera, which unfortunately does not live up to the old one.
 Still quite nice – watch the face: